-- Staffing, training, and supervision; - Appropriateness of client; - Activities of the service, i.e., type, dosage, adherence to delivery requirements, assessments, etc.; - Implementation of a CQI process that includes using information from fidelity monitoring to identify, implement, and monitor performance improvement strategies; - Encouraging provider agencies to conduct their own internal CQI activities to monitor progress on EBP fidelity and other key performance indicators; and - Convening quarterly regional meetings with internal and external stakeholders to discuss progress and to plan and monitor improvement strategies.
+- Staffing, training, and supervision; - Appropriateness of client; - Activities of the service, i.e., type, dosage, adherence to delivery requirements, assessments, etc.; - Implementation of a CQI process that includes using information from fidelity monitoring to identify, implement, and monitor performance improvement strategies; - Encouraging provider agencies to conduct their own internal CQI activities to monitor progress on EBP fidelity and other key performance indicators; and - Convening quarterly regional meetings with internal and external - s to discuss progress and to plan and monitor improvement strategies.

 In CY 2022, DCBS continued to collaborate with Chapin Hall with the continuation of Family First CQI infrastructure, CQI processes, case reviews, and data use.
 The measurement framework continues with implementing and evaluating Family First prevention services, including capacity, reach, fidelity, and outcomes.
-Framework activities occurring in CY 2022 includes identifying capacity needs from the DCBS survey that occurred in CY 2021, and the focus group with contracted providers facilitated by Chapin Hall in CY 2022, implementation of a broader CQI infrastructure, and the development of the ad hoc Reach report.
-The broader infrastructure includes continued quarterly case reviews for one year, exploration and integration of CFSR items relevant to Family First, formalizing an improvement process for case review that captures strengths and needs during debriefings with providers, DPCW attendance at monthly CQI specialist meetings, and regional CFSR review outcome meetings on items relevant to Family First CFSR items.
-DCBS worked with TWIST to streamline the Prevention Service Referral draft and the integration of SDM®.
+Framework activities occurring in CY

+2022 includes identifying capacity needs from the DCBS survey that occurred in CY 2021, and the focus group with contracted providers facilitated by Chapin Hall in CY 2022, implementation of a broader CQI infrastructure, and the development of the ad hoc Reach report.
+The broader infrastructure includes continued quarterly case reviews for one year, exploration and integration of CFSR items relevant to Family First, formalizing an improvement process for case reviews that captures strengths and needs during debriefings with providers, DPCW attendance at monthly CQI specialist meetings, and regional CFSR review outcome meetings on items relevant to Family First CFSR items.
+DCBS worked with TWIST to streamline the Prevention Service Referral and the integration of SDM®.

-Data from fidelity monitoring case reviews is entered, stored, and pulled utilizing Microsoft Forms, managed by Information and Quality Improvement (IQI) Unit staff, with a transition expected to data staff within the new DPCW.
+Data from fidelity monitoring case reviews is entered, stored, and pulled utilizing Microsoft Forms, managed by Information and Quality Improvement (IQI) Unit staff, with a transition to data staff within DPCW planned.
 Fidelity monitoring case review outcomes are reviewed each month in specific agency debriefings, including identification of action steps for areas where fidelity is not met.
 Outcomes are also shared quarterly at Family First CQI Stakeholder meetings.
 The majority of cases reviewed meet fidelity for education requirements, basic training, appropriateness of the intervention, and service activities.
 Advanced training activities are often the areas of need/improvement, which may be related to provider turnover experienced and the longevity of employment.
-In SFY 23, all Family First prevention providers raised salaries to competitive rates, increasing opportunities to mitigate this challenge.
+In SFY 2023, all Family First prevention providers raised salaries to competitive rates, increasing opportunities to mitigate this challenge.
 Additionally, regarding outcomes, DCBS is partnering with Chapin Hall to assess the outcomes of Family First, broadly, and specific to proximal and distal EBP outcomes.

-Another broader infrastructure item is the creation of the ad hoc Reach report in advance of a Reach Dashboard that will assess each Family First prevention service.
+During CY 2023, in advance of a finalized Reach dashboard, an ad hoc report was created to assess each Family First prevention service.
 The ad hoc Reach report will identify trends from the Family First case reviews and see cases reflected in the data.
 The ad hoc Reach report provides assessment of children eligible, actual children referred, gatekeeper and provider response to referrals, and EBP referred/received.
 The report will be disaggregated by race, ethnicity, age, and region to assess for capacity and trends in data.
-There remains continued discussion with DSR CQI specialists on second level case reviews.
+There remains continued discussion with CQI specialists on second level case reviews.
+In CY 2023, all mapping and components were added to the ad hoc Reach report, and the report is set to be utilized in CY 2024.
+A management report with the raw data that will appear in the Reach dashboard is available.
+A new IQI staff was onboarded as part of the new division (DPCW) and has not yet been granted a Tableau creator license.
+Once that license is obtained IQI staff will begin building the Reach dashboard.